George Pitt-Rivers: Inter-war

 Pitt-Rivers wrote two books about Czechoslovakia, The Czech Conspiracy: A Phrase in the World-War Plot (1938) and Czecho-Slovakia: The Naked Truth About the World-War Plot (1939).
 In The Czech Conspiracy, he wrote "the Czechs have been used as the tools and the decoy of the Comintern" as part of an effort to have Britain and France "fight a war of racial revenge as the ally of Bolshevik Russia".
 Much of the book was given over to proving that the Jewish community of Czechoslovakia dominated that state politically and economically.
 The founder of Czechoslovakia and its first president, Tomáš Masaryk, had been a Zionist and an opponent of anti-Semitism, and Pitt-Rivers quoted out of context several of Masaryk's statements to make it sound like he was serving Jewish interests.
 Pitt-Rivers was a member of The Link, a group which as its name suggests was meant to serve as a link to the NDSAP along with the British Council Against European Commitments headed by Lord Lymington.
 During the Sudetenland crisis, he visited Germany and upon his return gave a speech about the crisis at a meeting on 16 September 1938 that was hosted by the MP Michael Beaumont at Caxton Hall.
-Beaumont was embarrassed by Pitt-River's speech to such an extent that he published a letter to The Jewish Chronicle on 7 October 1938 disavowing Pitt-Rivers and saying he "was no party to any racial dispute and opposed to any form of anti-Semitism".
+Beaumont was embarrassed by Pitt-Rivers' speech to such an extent that he published a letter to The Jewish Chronicle on 7 October 1938 disavowing Pitt-Rivers and saying he "was no party to any racial dispute and opposed to any form of anti-Semitism".
 The Link was the fascist group most suspect to British officials.
-Pitt-Rivers was put under surveillance by MI5, which noted that William Joyce, Sir Oswald Mosley, General J. F. C. Fuller and Admiral Barry Domvile all made regular visits to Pitt-Rivers's Dorset estate at Hinton St Mary.
+Pitt-Rivers was put under surveillance by MI5, which noted that William Joyce, Sir Oswald Mosley, General J. F. C. Fuller and Admiral Barry Domvile all made regular visits to Pitt-Rivers' Dorset estate at Hinton St Mary.